 Founded in 2010s, these vendors are focused on providing latest generation RPA solutions like cognitive or intelligent automation.
 They are scaling up as enterprises realize the value of cognitive automation.

 They were founded at a time when rule based, programmable RPA solutions were gaining popularity.
 Their focus has been on solving more complex problems.
 Such problems would require an immense programming effort for rule-based bots to solve.
 So their solutions incorporate cognitive or learning bots that learn from employees’ actions.
+As an example, Hypatos, a deep learning company, provides cognitive automation for document processing, as it is one of the most tiring and repetitive tasks in businesses.

 Some vendors are adding new capabilities to their offering beyond RPA.
 For example WorkFusion is offering chatbots integrated to its RPA bots.
 These companies are willing to take risks for market disruption.
 For example, WorkFusion’s offering of free-as-in-beer RPA solution was one of the free first free offers on markets and will definitely attract attention.